AcTExplore: Active Tactile Exploration of Unknown Objects: Method

 \subsection{Observation Space}

-At each time step $t$, the sensor observes skin deformation as an image (Fig. \ref{fig:overview}) that can be converted into depth map of skin~\cite{DBLP:journals/corr/abs-2005-14679, suresh2022midastouch}.
-We'll denote this depth image as observation space $O_t \in R^{H \times W}$ which corresponds to the deformation that the sensor has at pose $\mathcal{P}_t$.
+At each time step $t$, the sensor observes skin deformation as an image (Fig. \ref{fig:overview}) that can be converted into a depth map of skin~\cite{DBLP:journals/corr/abs-2005-14679, suresh2022midastouch}.
+We'll denote this depth image as observation space $O_t \in R^{H \times W}$, corresponding to the sensor's deformation at pose $\mathcal{P}_t$.